Wetlands — swamps, marshes and other water-saturated lands — link organisms in land and water in a way that allows them to coexist naturally.

 1. Wetlands are the “kidneys of the landscape”

 Similar to human kidneys, the organs that extract waste from our blood and balance body fluids, wetlands have the ability to clean the water that flows through them, mitigate large flood events and recharge underground aquifers.

 Wetlands can also provide fisheries and timber resources, habitat for biodiversity , and protect coastal communities from extreme events, such as typhoons and hurricanes.
 They also make lucrative destinations for ecotourism, shoring up the bottom line for local economies across the globe.

 2. Wetlands can mitigate climate change

 Coastal wetlands such as mangroves forests sequester and store large quantities of blue carbon in the vegetation and the sediment below.
 “Blue carbon” is the carbon that is stored naturally by marine and coastal ecosystems, hence the name.
-Blue carbon ecosystems hold a LOT of carbon — a given area of mangrove forest, for example, can store up to 10 times as much carbon as the same area of land-based forest.
+Blue carbon ecosystems like mangrove forests can hold a LOT of carbon — in a single square mile, mangroves hold as much carbon as the annual emissions of 90,000 cars.
 It’s important to protect and conserve blue carbon because the release of this carbon into the atmosphere as carbon dioxide (CO2) is a major driver of climate change.